singularityhacker/Content/Singularity_Hacker/the-singularity.md

 It took automobiles, telephones, and electricity around 50 to 60 years to reach 50 million users.
 With this foundation of mobility established, there arose the need to have more access to financial and communication resources so credit cards, ATM’s, and television came about and took 20 to 30 years to reach 50 million users.
 It took less than a dozen years for personal computers and cellphones to reach the same number of users.
 Now we’ll see a dramatic shift in the numbers as digital science rears its head.
 Computation is the next logical step.
 Watch as the hockey stick takes off.
 It only took 7 years for the Internet to reach 50 million user.
 Facebook did the same in 3 years.
 Then WeChat did it in 1.
 Then Pokemon Go did it in 19 days.
 Are we not in a state of future shock at these numbers.

-Let’s consider the metric of time to 1 billion dollar valuation.
-Old companies like Harley-Davidson, Prada, and Whirlpool took almost a century to reach the 1 billion dollar valuation.
-More modern companies like Mattel, Nike, and Starbucks did it in a quarter of the time.
-Now we shall see the emergence of “Internet companies” like Evernote and PayPal do that in less than ten years.
-As the net gets more established and the network effect takes hold, full-fledged digital companies like Pinterest, Instagram, and YouTube reach 1 billion dollar valuations in less than 2 years.
-Bird, a scooter on demand San Francisco company has now reached this goal in less than one year.

-Founded and IPO’d before lunch..

-The same patterns can be seen in time to IPO and social and cultural changes as well.
+The same patterns can be seen in cultural changes as well.
 Individuals interviewed for local news one day are singing in music awards shows shortly, they’re remixed interviews having gone viral.
 Persons peculiar mugshots are signing modeling contracts and appearing in music videos soon after from the same phenomena.

 It’s almost impossible for the average Joe on the street to imagine the monumental shifts in culture that are going to take place on the next 30 years.